moshev/HPC2015/lectures/gpu_3/gpu_3.md

 ---

+You have so many raw flops power, that almost all of the time you are memory bound

+Random reads from **global memory** are very slow.

+Random reads from **constant memory** are even slower (!).

+Re-calculating sometimes is better than caching.

+---

 It is possible however, to achieve better performance with lower occupancy.

 >"Better Performance at Lower Occupancy", Volkov, GTC 2010

+The idea is to reduce the occupancy in order to have less spills.

+You can compensate that with ILP.
+Works in some situations.

+You can reduce the occupancy by allocating more shared memory, for example.

 ---